 LOUIS GARNEAU MEN'S HELMETS - ROAD

-Louis Garneau Diamond II Helmet
+Louis Garneau Quartz II Helmet

-The path to the Diamond II took a few steps.
+The path to the Quartz II took a few steps.
 The Super MSB structure is basically a supportive base that's akin to an exoskeleton.
 It has a polycarbonate, monocoque construction, meaning that it's formed in one piece.
-This reinforces the perimeter of the helmet, while supporting the EXI-insert with confidence -- and this is where the rib-replacement comes into play.
+This reinforces the perimeter of the helmet, while supporting the carbon composite skeleton reinforcement with confidence -- and this is where the rib-replacement comes into play.
 Together, the two systems position two polycarbonate bars within the helmet structure, with an additional nine carbon fiber bridge inserts.
 The system provides targeted structural support to the helmet in the case of collision.
 For further reinforcement, the entire structure is created with In-Mold construction.
 This means that the helmet's shell and foam liner are molded together at the same time.

 With Garneau's new structural design, it was able to increase the ventilation without degrading strength.
-But Garneau wasn't finished with the Diamond II's comfort.
+But Garneau wasn't finished with the Quartz II's comfort.
 The helmet features what Garneau calls its Evacuation Channels.
 These ports in the helmet provide an increased airflow over the head, while creating a dispersion of internal moisture.
 To secure the helmet, Garneau incorporated its Spiderlock PRO II stabilizing system that permits one-handed adjustments to the helmet's retention.
 It also has a polymer neck support and an anti-slip turn-wheel for precise and secure adjustment.
 At the chinstrap, the Diamond II comes equipped with cam-locking device that simplifies the process of dialing-in the helmet's fit.
 And lastly, Garneau also included X-static XT2 padding internally for its antimicrobial, comforting support.